ty-everett/ts-sdk/docs/tutorials/transaction-broadcasting.md

 When you use `WalletClient`:

-1. **Connection**: Your app connects to the MetaNet Desktop Wallet's local HTTP API (usually `http://localhost:3321`)
+1. **Connection**: Your app connects to the BRC-100 wallet's local HTTP API (usually `http://localhost:3321` for MetaNet Desktop Wallet)
 2. **Transaction Creation**: The wallet helps construct the transaction using your available UTXOs
 3. **Signing**: The wallet signs the transaction with your private keys
 4. **Broadcasting**: The wallet submits the transaction to whatever broadcast service is configured in its settings
 5. **Response**: You receive either a transaction ID (success) or an error message

-The key advantage is that **you don't control the broadcasting directly** - the MetaNet Desktop Wallet handles it based on its configuration.
+The key advantage is that **you don't control the broadcasting directly** - the BRC-100 wallet handles it based on its configuration.
 This means:
 - ✅ Easy to use - no need to manage API keys or endpoints
 - ✅ Fallback logic built-in
 - ✅ User can configure preferred services through the wallet UI
-- ❌ Less control over broadcasting behavior
-- ❌ Requires MetaNet Desktop Wallet to be running

 ## Step 2: Direct Broadcasting with Custom Broadcasters

-For more control, you can broadcast transactions directly using custom broadcaster implementations.
+The WalletClient approach in step 1 is the recommended approach.
+However, if you need more control, you can broadcast transactions directly using custom broadcaster implementations.
+We will demonstrate the main broadcaster implementations in the SDK: ARC and WhatsOnChain.

+### Automatic vs Manual Broadcasting

+**Important**: By default, `wallet.createAction()` automatically broadcasts transactions through the wallet's configured broadcaster.
+To demonstrate manual broadcasting with specific services, you need to:

+1. **Prevent automatic broadcast**: Use `options: { noSend: true }` in `createAction()`
+2. **Convert to Transaction**: Convert the returned `AtomicBEEF` to a `Transaction` object
+3. **Manual broadcast**: Use your chosen broadcaster to submit the transaction

+This approach is useful when you need to:
+- Use a specific broadcasting service (ARC, WhatsOnChain, etc.)
+- Implement custom retry logic or error handling
+- Broadcast to multiple services for redundancy
+- Control exactly when and how transactions are broadcast

 ### Understanding Broadcaster Interface